 R A Knox was hardly any less merciless, despite having an episcopal father.

 Please may I now draw you from 1929 to a period a little closer to our own time ...

 Or rather, I would like, after a few preliminaries, to bring Professor Peter Parsons to your attention.
 This great scholar and unique Oxford classicist died a few days ago, 16 November 2022.

-So very many of the 'assured results of modern scholarship' have rested ultimately upon comfortable and rarely interrogated Enlightenment prejudices.
-To the mentality of the last two-and-a-half centuries, it has seemed obvious that 'primitive' simplicity must have been transformed, in a simple linear process, into greater complexity.
-Rousseau's Noble Savage, dated into mythical human pre-history, must necessarily predate the Bourbon Court!
-That such a methodological presupposition still survives among 'liberal' Christian academics is, it seems to me, another example of the intellectual naivite of such writers and of their chronic inability to keep up with advances in the secular study of the ancient world.
-Here is a passage, written in 1998 by Peter Parsons, Regius Professor (now emeritus) of Greek in this University and a very great papyrologist.
-He is surveying the large number of 'new' ancient Greek texts which the sands of Egypt had yielded in the couple of decades before he wrote.
+I have remarked that old presuppositions still survive among 'liberal' Christian academics.
+This fact, so it seems to me, is an example of the intellectual naivite of such writers and of their chronic inability to keep up with advances in the secular study of the ancient world.
+Greater men than me have pointed this out: here is a passage, written in 1998 by Peter Parsons, Regius Professor of Greek in this University and a very great papyrologist.
+He is surveying, in The Times Literary Supplement, the large number of 'new' ancient Greek texts which the sands of Egypt had yielded in the couple of decades before he wrote.
 (It is worth adding that further papyrological discoveries in the two decades since, have done nothing to weaken his argument.)

 " ... the new texts test the categories and structures of scholarship, the faible convenue which nineteenth century positivists based on the assumption that the texts then surviving were typical and to be explained simply in relation to one another.
 As usual, aesthetic prejudices and unquestioned categories lie below the scientific surface.